|

 Prediction |

-and failures regarding the impact of Market Research - or lack thereof -
+triumphs and failures regarding the impact of Market Research - or lack thereof - in their businesses.

 "Technology